 Andrew Selck is a member of EY’s Global Agribusiness Center and leads its focus on Digital Agriculture.
 He works with various agribusiness clients on emerging trends and technologies impacting the industry and has authored numerous whitepapers and spoken at industry conferences on the topic of Digital Agriculture and its transformative effects.
 Andrew has almost 15 years of experience focusing in the Agribusiness and Life Sciences sectors.
 He has an MBA from the Kelley School of Business at Indiana University and is a Licensed CPA in Illinois.

-Lee Strom is President and CEO of the Illinois Agricultural Leadership Foundation, Illinois’ premier agriculture leadership development program.
-Prior to his current role, Lee was CEO of FARM Illinois, a role he assumed in April of 2015.
+Lee Strom is a Partner at Open Prairie Rural Opportunities Fund.
+Prior to his current role, he was the President and CEO of the Illinois Agricultural Leadership Foundation, Illinois’ premier agriculture leadership development program.
+Previously, Lee was CEO of FARM Illinois, a role he assumed in April of 2015.
 During his leadership over the 2 ½ years as FARM Illinois’ CEO, Lee’s efforts grew the organization into a respected convener of Illinois’ many entities that touch the food and agriculture sector.
 Lee also spent nearly a decade of service in Washington D.C. where he served as the CEO and Chairman of the Board of the Farm Credit Administration.
 FCA regulates the $250 billion national network of Farm Credit System institutions and Farmer Mac which provide credit and financial services to the nation’s agriculture and agribusiness sectors.
 He also served as chair of the $3.5 billion Farm Credit System Insurance Corporation.
 Lee has served as an agriculture advisor on the Federal Reserve Bank of Chicago’s Advisory Board on Agriculture, Labor, and Small Business, and served in numerous other leadership capacities within the agriculture and finance sectors.
 In 2011, he was awarded an Honorary Doctorate from Northern Illinois University for his efforts in protecting and managing the assets of the agriculture industry.
 Lee and his wife reside on a farm in Kane County, Illinois where his ancestors settled in the late 1800’s.
 Lee he has been involved in the agriculture industry his entire life.

 Robert A. Easter is President Emeritus of the University of Illinois after serving as the University’s 19th president from 2012-2015.
 Before becoming president, Easter spent his entire, nearly 40-year career as a senior administrator and faculty member on the university’s Urbana-Champaign campus, where he earned his doctorate in animal science in 1976.
 He was interim chancellor from 2009-2011, serving as chief executive officer of the 42,000-student campus, and also served as interim provost and interim vice chancellor for research.
 From 2002-2009, he was dean of the nationally ranked College of Agricultural, Consumer and Environmental Sciences.
 Before that, he served as head of the Department of Animal Sciences, where he has been a faculty member since 1976.
 An expert in livestock feeding, Easter has co-authored a book on livestock production and has written more than 90 peer-reviewed articles, 11 book chapters, and numerous papers for conferences and industry publications.
 He also has spoken to audiences in the United States and 30 foreign countries on livestock feeding.
 In 2006, he was appointed by President George W. Bush to the Board for International Food and Agricultural Development (BIFAD), and was appointed as chair of BIFAD in 2007.
 He also is a fellow of the American Society of Animal Science and a member of Farm Foundation Roundtable and serves on the board of 1st Farm Credit Services, Agrible, and the Illinois Agricultural Leadership Foundation.
 Easter earned an undergraduate degree in agricultural education in 1970 and a master’s degree in animal nutrition in 1972, both from Texas A&M University.
 He completed a doctorate in animal science at the University of Illinois in 1976 and immediately joined the Animal Science Department as an assistant professor of swine nutrition and management.
 He presently holds the rank of Professor Emeritus.
 Easter served as the inaugural Board Chair of the Illinois Agri-Food Alliance from 2015 to 2021, leading the development of the Food and Agriculture RoadMap for Illinois (FARM IL) strategic plan and the creation of the ILAFA organization.
 Easter was bestowed the role of inaugural Board Emeritus in March 2021.